dimmus/efl/README.md

 - huge problem with development documentation.
 It's mainly outdated and user level.
 - some libs naming is too esoteric.
-Most of the names (lib purpose) are intransparent for necomers.
+Most of the names (understand like a lib purpose) are non-transparent for newcomers.
 In combination with the lack of development documentation, the start of EFL development becomes a swamp.

 # So, ... intermidiate goal